 By mid-1916, the German people were feeling the strain of two long years of total war.
 The civilian government, led by the ineffectual chancellor Bethmann-Hollweg, had no real answers.
 Meat, potatoes and dairy products became difficult to obtain, while bread was often replaced by unpleasant ersatz substitutes, made from bran or wheat husks.
 As both the chancellor and Reichstag dithered, the General Staff began to dictate domestic policy.
 This period, known by some historians as the ‘Silent Dictatorship’, saw Generals Paul von Hindenburg and Erich Ludendorff assume control of civilian as well as military matters.
 The junta seized control of the press and propaganda, imposed food rationing and ordered compulsory labour for all civilian males of adult age.
 In August 1916 they introduced the Hindenburg Program, which sought to double munitions production by relocating agricultural workers into factories.
 Ludendorff also forced through the reintroduction of unrestricted submarine warfare against Allied ships – a policy that helped trigger the United States’ entry into the war.

 In July 1917 the Reichstag, hitherto supportive of the war effort, responded to the deteriorating situation by passing a resolution calling for peace.
 This forced the resignation of chancellor Bethmann-Hollweg; he was replaced by unimportant men who served as puppets for Hindenburg and Ludendorff.
 By the winter of 1917-18, availability of food in German cities was critically low.
 The British naval blockade of German ports had halted food imports, while Hindenburg’s reallocation of agricultural labour had a detrimental effect on domestic production.
 Germany may well have sought a peace deal in mid- to late-1917, if not for two revolutions in Russia.
-The collapse of the Russian tsarist government in February 1917, followed in October by the overthrow of its liberal successor, the Provisional Government, spelled the end of Russia’s involvement in World War I. The Eastern Front war was now drawing to a close, allowing Germany to concentrate its forces on the Western Front.
+The collapse of the Russian tsarist government in February 1917, followed in October by the overthrow of its liberal successor, the Provisional Government, spelt the end of Russia’s involvement in World War I. The Eastern Front war was now drawing to a close, allowing Germany to concentrate its forces on the Western Front.
 To the German High Command, the war that in early 1917 seemed as if it might drag on forever, now appeared winnable.

-1. Germany and its kaiser played a leading role in the tensions that contributed to the outbreak of World War I.
+1. Germany and its Kaiser played a leading role in the tensions that contributed to the outbreak of World War I.

 2. Germany’s initial strategy involved an attack on France through neutral Belgium, drawing Britain into the war.